 If you specify a car with mixins, it will be stored as one string separated with "+", e.g. --car="4gheap, ea" will be stored as 4gheap+ea in the metrics store in order to simplify querying in Kibana.
-For more details, please see the cars documentation.
+Check the cars documentation for more details.